FailAcademy/learning/wdp-vancouver/_lessons/week-08/04-angular-wp.md

 ## Learning Objectives

 - Distinguish between two possible uses for AngularJS and Wordpress&mdash;using AngularJS to augment a WordPress theme, or using AngularJS entirely as a front-end with with WordPress plus the WP API plugin as the backend.
-- Incorporate a filter search in a WordPress theme using AngulaJS.
+- Use AngularJS in a WordPress theme to fetch post data and submit new posts using a basic form from the front-end of a site.
-- Build a standalone AngularJS app to interact with WordPress using WP API.

 ---